searxng/searxng/docs/admin/installation-nginx.rst

 Now at http://localhost you should see a *Welcome to nginx!* page, on Fedora you see a *Fedora Webserver - Test Page*.
 The test page comes from the default `nginx server configuration`_.
-How this default intro site is configured, depends on the linux distribution:
+How this default site is configured, depends on the linux distribution:

 .. tabs::